wyounas/wyounas.github.io/_posts/2025-02-24-a-simple-program-whose-proof-isnt-for-knuth.md

 Knuth shows that the invariant condition for each new digit _d_ is:

 $$
-0 \leq d \leq 9,\quad s > 2d,\quad s - t \leq 2d + 2^{16}
+0 \leq d \leq 9,\quad s > 2^{16}d,\quad s - t < 2^{16}d + 2^{16}
 $$

-This invariant relationship is important as we will see more below.
-This, as I understand it, is a core reason that helps us ensure the correctnes of results output by P2.
+This invariant relationship is important, as we’ll see further below.
+As I understand it, this is one of the key reasons we can trust the correctness of the results produced by Program P2.

-Whenever we increment _j_ and select a new digit _d_, the interval evolves, and we update _s_ and _t_ as:
+Each time we increment j and select a new digit d, the interval evolves, and we update s and t as follows:

 $$
 s = 10(s - 2^{-16}d)